Shop

 If you are interested in donating, interning, or volunteering your time to help with the Mint Museum Archives, please see the information below.

-The Archivist works closely with potential donors to identify those materials of research interest which fits within the Archives Collection Management Policy and should be preserved at the Mint Museum Archives.
+The Archivist works closely with potential donors to identify those materials of research interest is a great fit and should be preserved at the Mint Museum Archives.
 Because the research value of papers and records may be diminished if items are removed or rearranged, donors are encouraged to contact the Mint Museum Archives before selecting materials for donation.

 For questions regarding what kind of materials might be of interest, or to discuss donating materials, please contact the Archivist.
 For more general information on donating to the Mint Museum, please visit the Give page.